jacobzhang22/efficient-inference-system/README.md

 Without caching, decode cost rises rapidly as prompt length grows because the model is repeatedly rerun on the current sequence.
 With caching, generated-token latency stays much flatter because the system reuses paged K/V and only processes the newest token during decode.

-By prompt length `768`, the cached path is `2.32x` faster end to end.
-The no-cache path reaches `2112.83 ms`, while the cached path stays near `909.78 ms`.

 #### Memory behavior

 <table>